Children's acquisitions and independent animation

 - A short pitch outlining the concept.
 This should contain a clear explanation of the concept, character descriptions, locations and sample storylines along with visual materials.

-- Proof of concept in the form of script(s).
+- Proof of concept in the form of script(s), especially if your idea is comedy skewed.

 - If there is test animation or an animatic available that is also useful but we appreciate this can be costly.